tauri-apps/smoke-tests/README.md

 ## How to run
 How to run
-ensure to read the readme of the example to check that your first-time setup is done.
+Ensure that you have read the readme of the example to check that your first-time setup is done.

 The examples assume by default that the main Tauri repo is in the root of your drive ( on windows c:/tauri/)